Direct Store Delivery (DSD) is gaining popularity among many retailers.

 You should plan well-optimized routes to meet customer demands.
 Therefore, you should use a delivery route planner.

-The best route planners like Route4Me can help you plan a route with multiple stops.
+The best route planners, like Route4Me, can help you plan a route with multiple stops.

-With Route4Me’s multi-stop route planner, you’ll know:
+With Route4Me’s multi-stop route planner app, you’ll know:

 - How many routes should you create per vehicle per driver, considering your vehicles’ carrying and loading capacity